infinitelambda/carbon-analytics/models/mart/mart_docs.md

  - LOCATION - Premise type as defined [here](link-to-docs-site)
  - LOCATION_LATITUDE - Geographic latitude of the premise. *** NOTE *** that this is not used in any calculations or joins, therefore null values are accepted.
  - LOCATION_LONGITUDE - Geographic longitude of the premise. *** NOTE *** that this is not used in any calculations or joins, therefore null values are accepted.
+ - ABBREVIATED_POST_CODE - The letters in the first half of a UK post code for the premise
  - PERIOD - A column specifying what period each row covers.
 This is only used for grouping purposes during calculations so any wording is accepted.
 However, one period cannot have more than one name (e.g. avoid having both 'Q1-2020' and 'Q1 2020').
  - PERIOD_START - The first date included in the period, Ideally in the YYYY-MM-DD format.
  - PERIOD_END - The last date included in the period, Ideally in the YYYY-MM-DD format.